 Who Can Enter?

-Students must be enrolled in good standing at a California law school’s Juris Doctor program that is accredited by the Committee of Bar Examiners of the State Bar of California.
-Students need not be Public Law Section members to enter the competition.
+Law students who enter must be enrolled in good standing at a California law school’s Juris Doctor program that is accredited by the Committee of Bar Examiners of the State Bar of California.
+Lawyers who have been practicing for 8 years or fewer can also submit entries.
+Entrants need not be Public Law Section members to enter the competition.